socnetv/app/README.md

 - Built-in web crawler allowing you to automatically create networks from links found in a given initial URL.

-- Comprehensive documentation, both online and while running the application, which explains each feature and algorithm of SocNetV in detail.
+- Comprehensive documentation both online and while running the application explaining each feature and algorithm of SocNetV in detail.

-- Binary packages and installers for Windows, Linux and MacOS.
+- Binary packages and installers for Windows, Linux and macOS.